emilyqi01/American_homeschool/README.md

 Two circular bar charts are generated to depict the growth rates of these 40 districts.
 While the charts appear similar at a glance, their scale ranges differ markedly, which suggests underlying factors may have influenced the surge in homeschooling enrollments between 2019 and 2020.

 ---
+## Test Folder
+The test directory validates helper functions from the analysis suite.
+To run the tests, execute `testthat::test_file("tests/testthat/test-cagr.R")` and `testthat::test_file("tests/testthat/test-gr.R")` in the console.

 ## Licensing
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.